mateuszanella/php-archive-stream/docs/extending.md

 This guide shows you how to extend PHP Archive Stream with custom archive formats, stream types, and other functionality.

+> It is recommended to read the [Configuration Reference](./CONFIGURATION.md) and the [Architecture Overview](./ARCHITECTURE.md) before diving into extensions.

 ## Custom Archive Formats

 ### Creating a Custom Archive Type